jagermi3ster/The-Pentagon/_posts/2022-11-28-1st Week group presentations.md

 Python For, While loops with Range, with List Combining loops with conditionals to Break, Continue Procedural Abstraction, Python Def procedures, Parameters, Return Values (edited)

+# Iteration Notes

+- You can use iteration in notes to print out specifc items in a list
+-Tuple: collection that is ordered, unchangeable, allows duplicates
+- Set: collection that is unordered, unchangeable, doesn't allow duplicates
+- Dictionary: collection that is ordered, changeable, doesn't allow duplicates

+Terms:

+- Index: a term used to sort data in order to reference to an element in a list (allows for duplicates)
+- Elements: the values in the list assigned to an index
+- Definite iteration clarifies how many times the loop is going to run, while indefinite specifies a condition that must be met

+- Else: when the condition does not meet, do statement()
+- Elif: when the condition does not meet, but meets another condition, do statement()
+- Break: stop the loop